AxisCommunications/acap-documentation/docs/develop/schema-field-descriptions-v1.2.md

 - __schemaVersion__ `string` **Required**

     Specifies the application manifest schema version using two dot-separated integer numbers, which follow the [semantic versioning](https://semver.org) rules for MAJOR and MINOR version numbers.
+In this version of the schema it should be set to `1.2`.

 - __resources__ `object`